dmbarbour/wikilon/docs/Runtime.md

 The `head` would need to include information to prevent GC.
 And the `buffer` would be for fast access, it might be recomputed from the `head` and `offset` after copying.
 A `size` would potentially allow an underlying shared binary to be divided into multiple chunks, i.e. a binary of 10kB could be divided into 10 1kB chunks.

-#### Texts - Wrap a Binary

-Originally I modeled texts as a *specialization* on binaries.
-With hindsight, it might be better to treat texts as a simple wrapper for a shared binary, e.g. `(text, binary)`, requiring termination with a normal list finisher.

-* reuse alternative binary data representations - shared binaries, too
-* texts strictly valid for embedding in ABC, simplifies conversion code
-* leave structuring large texts to client code (e.g. finger tree ropes)

-Accelerators on texts are limited without an index, requiring a linear scan of the binary.
-However, this could be mitigated by encouraging programmers to model large texts using a finger-tree or other rope model.

 ### Trashed Data and Memory Recycling